Yuelioi/docs-v3/Ue/blueprint/zh/Editor Scripting/Asset Tools/Close All Editors for Asset.md

 ---
-display_name: Close All Editors for Asset
+title: Close All Editors for Asset
 order: 3
 ---
 ## Navigation